Seasonal Affective Disorder

 This initial session is also an opportunity for you to get a sense of how I work and to ask any questions you may have.

-Book a Counselling Session or Schedule a Free 10-minute Phone Consultation
+Schedule a Free 10-Minute Phone Consultation

 Paul Jozsef Counselling & Coaching | Montreal Paul Jozsef